stormpath/stormpath-documentation/source/accnt_mgmt.rst

 How to Make a Social Directory
 ++++++++++++++++++++++++++++++

+.. only:: rest

   Presently, Social Directories can be made via the Stormpath Admin Console or using REST API.
 For more information about creating them with the Admin Console please see the `Directories section of the Stormpath Admin Console Guide <http://docs.stormpath.com/console/product-guide/#create-a-directory>`_.
 For more information about creating them using REST API, please see :ref:`social-authn`.

+.. only:: csharp or vbnet

+.. only:: java

+.. only:: nodejs

+.. only:: python

 .. _about-saml-dir: